nais/doc/docs/security/README.md

 duties.

 1. **Secure by default** - NAIS is built on the principle of secure by default.
-This means that every component of the platform is configured to be secure by default.
-This is achieved by using secure defaults and by using the principle of least privilege.

-1. **Secure by design** - NAIS is built on the principle of secure by design.
-This means that every component of the platform is designed to be secure by design.
-This is achieved by using secure design patterns and by using the principle of least privilege.
+This means that unless explicitly allowed, everything is denied.
+Workloads are not allowed to communicate with each other unless explicitly allowed by network policies.

 ## Team isolation

-NAIS is built on the principle of team isolation.
-This means that every team has its own isolated environment, which is only accessible by the team members.
-This is achieved by using the principle of least privilege and by using the principle of separation of duties.

-Each team has its own isolated environment, which is only accessible by the members of the team.
+Each team in NAIS has its own isolated environment, which is only accessible by the members of the team.
 This is achieved by creating a separate Kubernetes namespace and Google Cloud project that is only accessible by the members of the team.